oVirt/ovirt-site/source/feature/fencing-refactoring.html.md

 ### Webadmin UI

-New **Fence Sequence** tab will be added into **Host detail** dialog.
+New **Host Availability** tab will be added into **Host detail** dialog.
 This tab will contain check boxes for all steps to enabled/disable each step for the specific host.
+And it will also contain other options related to host availability.

+**Power Management** tab will be refactored to ease handling of multiple power management agents.

 ### REST API